pkk/sysdesign_interview_hints/README.md

 ## Online

 ### Test your technology ( Zoom, Hangout, etc)
+__Very elementary but one would be surprisied to know how often we, as a community, fail at basics__

 * Ensure microphone is working
 * Ensure Video ( if required ) is working